fuad1502/self-study-cs/README.md

 that additions, I came up with this self study checklist.**

 ## Specialization Plan
+Since the beginning of my journey, I have determined to at least scratch the surface of every sub domain there is in Computer Science.
+And I encourage you to do so to.
+The reason is:
+- To remove bias when you have to make a decision on which specialization path to choose.
+- You might found yourself needing to draw knowledge from multiple domains to craft a solution / product.
+- It simply is intelectually interesting to see how each of the specialization are related and interacts with one another from a holistic view.

+However, ofcourse once you feel *confident* that you know the *crux* of each subdomain, you have to make a decision on what to focus on if you want to be technically successful. ***For me, I would like to focus on Systems***.

+The reason why I love *Systems* the most throughout my study, is because deep curiosity on seeing what's behind the abstraction, to see the complex machinery that make the systems that we all have taken for granted *just work*.
+That's actually the reason why 10 years ago I chose EE, but let's not [get into that]() here.
+There are of course further specialization down this road, but for now, one level of specialization below *Computer Science* is good enough for me.

 ## Overview
 Here is an overview of what I have and will learn throughout my self study